This introduction to brewing mead was given at the Honey Festival in Pietermaritzburg, in 2023; it's an apperitif for every home.

 The taste of mead is as old as that of icy-cold spring water; it predates wine and beer by millennia.
 It's a brew made from just four ingredients.

-To which many meaders are now adding various fruits; alcohol can be a preservative as well as a tipple.
+To which many meaders are now adding various fruits and spices; alcohol can be a preservative as well as a tipple.
 Today we are going to make a peppadew melomel.
 It's not difficult.

 Alcohol for many good reasons gets a lot of bad press, most noteworthy of which is that even two drinks per week increases the rate of breast cancer[2].

-However all that research has been done on alcohol that has been distilled and pasteurised.
-The assumption that researchers have made is that natural wines and beers are virtually unobtainable, and can be thus ignored.
+However all that research has been done on alcohol that has been distilled or pasteurised.
+The assumption that researchers have made is that natural wines and beers are virtually unobtainable; and can thus be ignored.

 It's not an unreasonable assumption; but your own home-brewed mead is different.
-It is unpasteurised, and no preservatives are added so it makes an excellent probiotic.
+It is unpasteurised and no preservatives are added; it makes an excellent probiotic.
 In what I call the happy tum there are an incredible 2kg of friendly bugs; bacteria, viruses and yeast cells.
 They have a profoundly important influence on our overall health; but most folk are seriously lacking.

-In four of the five Blue Zone countries where people live such long and zestful lives, many folk drink 2 or 3 glasses of such local, natural wines daily; with very low incidences of cancer.
+In four of the five Blue Zone countries where people live such long and zestful lives, many folk drink 2 or 3 glasses of local, natural wines and ales daily; with a very low incidence of cancer.

-So think of brewing your own mead as medicine; as a big plus for your wellness like baking your bread, growing your vegetables and cooking from scratch.
+So think of brewing your own mead as medicine; as a big plus for wellness like baking bread, growing vegetables and cooking from scratch.

-It does take time but as I often say, I'd rather spend hours labouring over good, healthy food and drink than sitting in the doctor's consulting room.
+It does take time but as I often say, I would rather spend hours labouring over good, healthy food and drink than sitting in the doctor's consulting room.

 "Let thy food be thy medicine, and medicine be thy food."